saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 # Custom-Bootloader-STM32F407
 Custom bootloader project for ARM Cortex-M4 based STM32F407VG microcontroller on STM32F407G-DISC1 board.
 2 separate projects - custom_bootloader and user_application are compiled separately.
 And combined into a single image ??

+## Custom bootloader features
+### Features present
+1. If user button is pressed at the time of reset, bootloader will wait for commands to be received via USART2 (PA2: USART2_TX, PA3: USART2_RX) peripheral.
+2. Does a CRC check of the commands and proceeds to execute them only if CRC pass. (see bootloader commands)
+3.

+### To be added :)
+1. To update the user application (firmware) using custom bootloader.
+2. Implement a mechanism to preserve variables of bootloader so that they can be used in user application and vice-versa.
+3. Implement custom protocol.

 ## Docs to refer
 1. RM0090 - Reference manual STM32F405/415, STM32F407/417, STM32F427/437 and STM32F429/439 advanced Arm®-based 32-bit MCUs
    section 2.4 - Boot configuration